tallaxes/mseemann.github.io/_posts/2016-06-02-setup-angular-2-app-part-3.markdown

 ```
 Some notes about the changes:

-- The `buildNumber` is initialized with the bild number from Travis-CI.
+- The `buildNumber` is initialized with the build number from Travis-CI.
 So build and Sauce Labs test runs are connected to investigate potential problems.
 - The original `protractor.conf.js` file uses the TypeScript sources to run the tests.
-For now this only works with one browser - but we want to test against multiple browswers.
+For now this only works with one browser - but we want to test against multiple browsers.
 To makes this possible we need to compile the `*.ts`files into JavaScript.
 This must be done before the e2e tests are performed: `tsc --project e2e`.
 The output is written to `/tmp/e2e` (have a look at tsconfig.json `"outDir": "../tmp/e2e"`).
 - To tell protractor to use Sauce Lab we need to add `sauceUser`and `sauceKey` to the config file.
-The values are readed from the Travis-CI environment.
+The values are read from the Travis-CI environment.
 You'll find these information in you Sauce Labs account settings.
 - In the array `multiCapabilities` we can specify on which browsers our tests should be processed.
 To add more configurations we can use the [Sauce Labs platform configurator][plattformconfigurator]{:target="_blank"}.

 ### Run the e2e tests in the last build step